GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

 - You can't reuse the project ID of a deleted project.
 If you created a custom project ID that you plan to use in the future, delete the resources inside the project instead.
 This ensures that URLs that use the project ID, such as an `appspot.com` URL, remain available.
+- If you want to avoid further cost, it's a good idea to delete the resources in the project before deleting the project

 To delete a project, do the following: